modalitysystems/modalitysoftware-docs/twa/SaaS/README.md

 Modality Systems Teamwork Analytics SaaS is very simple to set up.
 Modality Systems has the following two authorisation URLs which must be approved by your Azure Active Directory Global Administrator.

-- To authorize Automation SaaS for use in your environment [click here](https://mod.qa/AutomationConsent).
+- To authorize Teamwork Reporting SaaS for use in your environment [click here](https://mod.qa/ReportConsent).
-- To authorize Reporting SaaS for use in your environment [click here](https://mod.qa/ReportConsent).
+- To authorize Teamwork Automation SaaS (Optional) for use in your environment [click here](https://mod.qa/AutomationConsent).
 - To authorize CreateTeam SaaS for use in your environment [click here](https://mod.qa/CreateTeamConsent).

 Need more information on what these links do?
 [Authorisation for Teamwork Analytics SaaS](Authorisation.md) has full details for completing change control requests.